• Recipes

 • Pour the hot milk into the egg yolk mixture, whisk constantly, and mix well to combine.

-• Pour the egg yolk mixture back into the saucepan, cook over low-medium heat for around 5 minutes, and whisk continuously until the mixture is light thickened.
+• Pour the egg yolk mixture back into the saucepan, cook over low-medium heat for around 5 minutes, and whisk continuously until the mixture is lightly thickened.

 • Soak gelatine sheets in cold water and set aside.